TheArc21/Instacart-market-basket-analysis/README.md

 Freytag’s Pyramid:
 1. Busiest Hours: Exposition (Beginning)
 2. Best Selling Products: Inciting Incident
-3. Busiest Days of the week: Rising Action
+3. Busiest Days of the Week: Rising Action
 4. Number of Items Purchased:  Climax
 5. Days Since Prior Order: Falling Action
 6. Treemap of Aisles and Products: Resolution

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/46865af2-5cad-477a-9a78-19b170b35a42)

 # Creating a Story in Tableau
-A story will be created in Tableau using the curated visualizations and organized storyline.
+A story will be created in Tableau using curated visualizations and an organized storyline.

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/ae6e843c-3ab3-463d-befe-2919d6d6fef7)

 # Adding Rhetoric to Your Story
 The analysis will be shaped into a story about a new promotional program for reducing the time between grocery orders, using the appropriate rhetoric for this purpose.
-Here we have used logical rhetoric approach.
+Here we have used a logical rhetoric approach.

 # Formatting the Story
 The data narrative will be polished and formatted for high-grade publishing.

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/d616d734-359c-4141-9b21-c46a11a6d43c)

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/eea20802-e24c-4184-99f5-d6e70f25612f)